 It seems like we spend a lot of time talking about the benefits of not only a solid Influencer outreach campaign, but also the 'virality' it can achieve if all goes well.
 Certain Influencers have the ability to really make something catch like wildfire (much like Fyre fest, until it metaphorically burned out) and this… Continue reading What Happens When Your Influencer Outreach Backfires?
 Em Clarkson STICKS IT To Bootea

 A short while ago, I got caught hook, line and sinker by a stunning PR campaign.
 I noticed an article on the LadBible, of which the headline read: 'You Can Jet Off To A Mystery Holiday Destination For Just £99'.
 The byline confirmed that destinations included the likes of: Thailand, Rome, New York, Dubai, Bali,… Continue reading Creative Campaigns #15 – Wowcher’s Mystery Holiday Packages

-If you work in media relations, you'll know that communication with journalists is absolutely fundamental to your successes.
+If you work in media relations, or in digital PR for link building like I do at Tecmark, you'll know that communication with journalists is absolutely fundamental to your successes.
 You could have the best campaign idea in the world, but if you ain't outreaching it - it ain't getting covered.
-Sure, with social media and the rest of it, things can catch like wildfire nowadays.
-But… Continue reading The 12 Things Journalists Want PRs To Know
+Sure, with social media… Continue reading The 12 Things Journalists Want PRs To Know